-In addition, when certain traps are used, every possible precaution must be performed to prevent killing of non-target species, including the setting of the trap in a natural or artificial tunnel (about 60 cm in length) which is to be checked on a daily basis.
+In addition, when certain traps are used, every possible precaution must be performed to prevent killing of non-target species.
+This includes the setting of the trap in a natural or artificial tunnel.
+Traps must be checked daily.

-Please contact us for a quote if you require expert squirrel control in Wigan, Bolton, Preston, Ormskirk, Skelmersdale, Lancashire, Manchester or Liverpool.
+Please contact us for a quote if you require expert squirrel control.